topkecleon/telegram-bot-bash/doc/3_advanced.md

 In order to enable **inline mode**, send `/setinline` command to [@BotFather](https://telegram.me/botfather) and provide the placeholder text that the user will see in the input field after typing your bot’s name.

 The following commands allows you to send ansers to *inline queries*.
-To enable bashbot to process inline queries set `INLINE="1"`in 'mycommands.sh'.
+To enable bashbot to process inline queries set `INLINE="1"` in `mycommands.sh`.

 To send messages or links through an *inline query*:
 ```bash